 Classrooms in Israel are the most crowded in the West, a study by TheMarker has found.

-- How to say 'God' in the classroom: Teaching for religious tolerance in Israel
+- How to Say 'God' in the Classroom

 Based on data from 1.5 million schoolchildren in 56,700 classrooms located in more than 30 communities, TheMarker found that 37% were studying in classes of more than 32 students.
 Fully 18% were in classes exceeding 35 students and 3.5% were in classes where 40 or more students were crowded in.